FgForrest/evitaDB/documentation/user/en/use/api/query-data.md

 #### `getEntity` query

 There is also a special variant of the `get` queries with a fixed `entity` classifier in the name -> `getEntity`.
-This query is meant to be used when you need to fetch an entity, but you only have a globally unique identifier and you don't know the target entity collection.
+This query is meant to be used when you need to fetch an entity, but you only have a globally unique identifier, and you don't know the target entity collection.
-The query will then return a generic entity object that contain only data common to all entity collections:
+The query will then return a generic entity object that will contain only data common to all entity collections:

 <SourceCodeTabs langSpecificTabOnly>